project-bluebird/docs/_sources/reference/aviary.md

    - X sector, representing a pair of intersecting linear airways
    - Y sector, representing a pair of merging airways.

    Each aviary scenario takes place in a sector of I, X or Y type.
-Later versions of aviary qill support the composition of these simple elements to form more complex sectors consistent with real-world sector parts.
+Later versions of aviary will support the composition of these simple elements to form more complex sectors consistent with real-world sector parts.

    In addition to defining the airspace boundary, a sector includes a set of fix locations and a corresponding set of routes through the sector, where a route is defined as a sequence of fix points.